 (2) Each advance under the credit facility with Hines (the "Hines Credit Facility") must be repaid within six months, subject to one six-month extension at the option of the Company and subject to the satisfaction of certain conditions.
-Notwithstanding that each advance under the Hines Credit Facility matures six months after it is made, the Company is required to repay each advance under the Hines Credit Facility with proceeds from its public offering as such proceeds are raised, unless the Company, through the Operating Partnership, enters into a revolving credit facility (the "OP Facility"), at which point the Company may use such proceeds from its public offering to repay the OP Facility, if any, prior to repaying any advances under its credit facility with Hines.
+Notwithstanding that each advance under the Hines Credit Facility matures six months after it is made, the Company is required to repay each advance under the Hines Credit Facility with proceeds from its public offering as such proceeds are raised, unless the Company may use such proceeds from its public offering to repay the OP Facility, if any, prior to repaying any advances under its credit facility with Hines.
 The Hines Credit Facility also permits voluntary prepayment of principal and accrued interest.

-Domain Apartments Mortgage Loan
+Domain Apartments Facility

-In connection with the acquisition of the Domain Apartments, the Company entered into a loan agreement with Wells Fargo Bank, National Association ("Wells Fargo") for a principal sum of \$34.3 million.
+In connection with the acquisition of the Domain Apartments, the Company entered into a loan agreement with Wells Fargo Bank, National Association for a principal sum of \$34.3 million.
 Interest accrued on the loan is due and payable on the first business day of each month commencing in February 2016.
 The loan has a floating interest rate of Libor + 1.60%.
 Repayment of principal is due upon the maturity of the loan on January 29, 2020.
 The Company has the option to extend the term for an additional one-year period, subject to the satisfaction of certain conditions.
 The loan may be prepaid at any time on or after July 29, 2017, subject to certain conditions, including but not limited to, providing 30 days' advance notice to Wells Fargo.